Miami-Dade County Grand Theft Attorney

 Having a qualified and aggressive Miami grand theft attorney to examine the evidence against you can help as you seek to build a solid defense.

-Our South Florida criminal defense attorney at The Law Offices of Eric M. Matheny, P.A. is available 24 hours a day to help you begin this legal process if you have found yourself accused of grand theft in Miami.
+Our South Florida grand theft attorney at The Law Offices of Eric M. Matheny, P.A. is available 24 hours a day to help you begin this legal process if you have found yourself accused of grand theft in Miami.

 Different degrees of grand theft are based on the value of the property that was taken.
 Take a look at the different types of grand theft and their associated penalties below: